lihaiya/FreeAICC/README_EN.md

 Vision:
 The FreeAICC project was born out of FreeIPCC.
 In the era of big models, it is the first to apply big models and artificial intelligence to the field of real-time communication!
 1. AI agents improve service efficiency;
-2. AI outbound calls improve the efficiency of business notifications and business reminders;
+2. AI calls improve the efficiency of business notifications and business reminders;
 3. AI agent assistance makes agents easier!

 Basic functions: